terraform-ibm-modules/terraform-ibm-watsonx-saas-da/README.md

 The following permissions are required to deploy this solution.

-- Administrator role on All Account Management services to create a new resource group.
+- Administrator role on All Account Management services to create a new resource group, and to enable storage delegation for the Cloud Object Storage instance.
+- Manager service role on the Key Protect instance used for storage delegation.
 - Editor platform role on Watson Machine Learning to create and delete the service.
 - Editor platform role on Watson Studio to create or delete the service.
 - Editor platform role on Cloud Object Storage to create and delete the service.